timzprof/book-a-meal/README.md

 - Access endpoints on **localhost:4000**
 ## Running the tests
 Run `npm test` in the terminal for the cloned folder.
-### Break down into end to end tests
-- It tests the API end-points.
-- It tests the REST API functionality
 ## Built With
 * [Node.js](http://www.nodejs.org/) - Runtime-Enviroment
 ## Authors